kentotak/rsdp/paper/paper.md

 Research efforts in recent years have been directed towards the evaluation of local residual stresses at the micro- to nanoscale, which was made possible by the development of the ring-core Focused Ion Beam - Digital Image Correlation (FIB-DIC) technique.
 This technique enables evaluation of the magnitude of average residual stress within the micropillar gauge volume via incremental milling using a FIB,  imaging of the top surface of the micropillar via scanning electron microscopy, DIC analysis on those images to assess incremental strain relief as a function of milling depth and finally fitting of the data to a master curve in order to obtain the total strain relief within the gauge volume. [@korsunsky_focused_2009].

 The latest developments of FIB-DIC have led to the possibility of evaluating not just the average residual stress within the gauge volume, but also the variation of residual as a function of depth using an eigenstrain approach [@salvati_generalised_2019].
-However, code written in the context of this work has not yet been published although it was used in other articles [@everaerts_nanoscale_2019;@sebastiani_nano-scale_2020].
+However, code written in the context of this work has not yet been published although it was used in other articles [@everaerts_nanoscale_2019; @sebastiani_nano-scale_2020].

 # Statement of need
 rsdp builds up on DICT, an open source  MATLAB package that was developed in the context of the iStress project [@senn_digital_2016].
-DICT enables DIC analysis on a set of images and outputs a strain file that is then used in the depth profiling code, as shown in the images  below.
+DICT enables DIC analysis on a set of images and outputs a strain file that is then used in the depth profiling code, as shown in \autoref{fig:strain_relief_profile-example} and \autoref{fig:RS_profile-example}.
 The intent behind the development of rsdp as an application was to streamline this analysis process; this was originally done to optimize the analysis of multiple datasets.

 ![Example of a strain relief profile.\label{fig:strain_relief_profile-example}](./images/strain_relief_profile-example.jpg){width=70%}